Skip to main content

 1. User initiates uninstall

-2. Backend unloads any active pipelines from the plugin
+2. Backend unloads any active pipelines from the node

 4. Backend uninstalls package via uv